Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The sole parameter 'device' is described in the schema as 'Device serial', and schema coverage is 100%.
-The tool description adds no additional meaning beyond what the schema provides, so baseline score of 3 is appropriate.
+Schema description coverage is 100%, as the single optional parameter 'device' is described as 'Device serial' in the schema.
+The tool description adds no further meaning or constraints beyond that, so the baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.